rwqfsfasxc100/HevLib/README.md

 ## Variable Node
 A Node is added to the root after the Autoloads have been properly initialized, which provides a few variables that are used by some functions and can be helpful to get.

+All variables can be fetched with the function `__get_lib_variables()`, and will provide a dictionary containing all variables.
+If it's optimal that only specific variables are fetched, they can be done manually by fetching the variable node through the following methods:

 If your node is in the main scene tree, you can obtain access to it with the following variable:
 ```
 var HevLibVariables = get_node("/root/HevLib~Variables")